Women's Curling at the Winter Olympics: Schedule, rosters, how to watch

 The women’s curling tournament at the 2022 Winter Olympics features 10 teams playing a round robin format, with the top four teams advancing to the semifinals.
 The winners of each semifinal will meet in the gold-medal match, while the losers will play for bronze.

 With the tournament underway in Beijing, On Her Turf has compiled some helpful resources: from a full curling schedule to rosters for all 10 teams.
-For a refresher on the sport of curling – including answers to why curlers scream, the history of curling stones, and basic rules – you can find that here.
+If you need a refresher on the sport of curling – including answers to why curlers scream, the history of curling stones, and basic rules – you can find that here.

 Women’s curling storylines to follow at the 2022 Winter Olympics